MicrosoftDocs/mixed-reality/mixed-reality-docs/unreal-spatial-sound.md

 Unlike vision, humans hear in 360 degree surround sound.
 Spatial sound emulates how human hearing works, providing the cues needed to identify sound locations in world-space.
 When you add spatial sound in your mixed reality applications, you're enhancing the level of immersion your users experience.

-High quality spatial sound processing is complex, but the HoloLens 2 comes with dedicated hardware for processing those sound objects.
+High quality spatial sound processing is complex, so the HoloLens 2 comes with dedicated hardware for processing those sound objects.
 Before you can access this hardware processing support, you'll need to install the **MicrosoftSpatialSound** plugin in your Unreal project.
 This article will walk you through the installation and configuration of that plugin and point you towards more in-depth resources for using spatial sound in the Unreal engine.

 ## Installing the Microsoft Spatial Sound plugin